 What types of developers are currently making a living with coding?

-Let’s go back to the 2018 survey from Stack Overflow.
+Let’s go back to the 2022 Stack Overflow Developer Survey.

-When we look at the roles of the developers who responded, most of them said they’re working as web developers:
+When it comes to the roles of all respondents, most of them said they’re working as web developers:

-In short: web development is the single biggest area for the respondents of the survey, followed by mobile development (20%).
+In short: web development is the single biggest area for the respondents of the survey, followed by desktop and enterprise application development (15.57%) and mobile development (12.45%).

 Even though statistics can be distorted and trends change as time goes by, it’s safe to assume that web and mobile skills will remain in demand for some time.